-General requirements for admission to the M.A. in Religious Studies program must be met before a student may enroll in the cooperative program.
-While enrolled at MACC, students pay 40% of the University's regular tuition (to the University) in addition to tuition and fees required by MACC.
+General requirements for admission to the MA in Religious Studies program must be met before a student may enroll in the cooperative program.
+While enrolled at MACC, students pay 40% of UIW's regular tuition (to the university) in addition to tuition and fees required by MACC.
 Further information on requirements may be obtained from the Director of the Pastoral Institute or from MACC.
 Credits earned through MACC must be arranged individually with the Director of the Pastoral Institute.